Respiratory Therapist Resume Sample

 State and private hospitals have the highest demand for Respiratory Therapists because they need them stationed in various departments.
 Given the demand for this skill, chances are you will be offered the highest salary at these hospitals.

 However, keep in mind that the hours will be longer.
 There will also be more responsibilities and duties to handle.
 The hospital may move you from one department to another.

 You can work at a Nursing Care facility or a Doctor’s office, if you don’t have much experience yet.
 The workload is comparatively lighter and the work schedule is more stable.
 Some even accept part-time work.

 2. Review The Job Qualifications Listed By The Prospective Employer

-Does the hospital need Respiratory Therapists to work with children or the elderly?
+Does the hospital need you to work with children or the elderly?
 Does the employer require the Respiratory Therapist to be more familiar with newer equipment and the latest technology?
 Will you be required to work shifts, weekends, and holidays?
 Do you have to commute to another branch of the clinic on certain days?

 The requirements of one employer will differ from another.
 There may be specialized skills needed.
 Perhaps the employer wants candidates that fall within a specified demographic – age, marital status, and years of experience.
 The employer may prefer a candidate who is certified in a skill such as Advanced Pediatric Life Support.

 It is always a good idea to learn more about what the job entails before applying for it.
 This way, you can apply to open jobs that meet your current level of experience and expertise.